These cookies are the reason for New Years Resolutions.

 to see more recipes from the swap, check out Part 1 and Part 2.

 1 stick (1/2 cup) unsalted butter

-2 – 4 ounce semisweet or dark chocolate bars cut or broken into about 1 inch square pieces
+2 – 4 oz semisweet or dark chocolate bars cut or broken into 1 inch squares

 1 bakers square semisweet chocolate

 1/4 cup unsweetened cocoa powder